Mahana (film): Plot

-Back at the Mahana family home, Tamihana, already displeased with Simeon for associating with Rupeni, attempts to punish his grandson by forcibly giving him a haircut when Simeon protests Tamihana's decree that the children are no longer allowed to attend the cinema.
-Simeon's father Joshua rushes to his son's defense and accidentally strikes Tamihana.
-As punishment, an enraged Tamihana disinherits Joshua, Huria, and their children, exiling them from the farm.
-Ramona intervenes and, over her husband's protests, bequeaths her house and land to Joshua and his family.
+Back at the Mahanas, displeased with Simeon for interacting with Rupeni, Tamihana attempts to punish him by forcibly cutting his hair and decreeing the children may no longer attend the cinema.
+Simeon's father Joshua rushes to his defense, accidentally striking Tamihana.

+The enraged patriarch disinherits Joshua, Huria, and their children, exiling them from the farm.
+Ramona intervenes and, over her husband's protests, bequeaths her house and land to them.
 Simeon and his family work hard to restore the dilapidated house.
-Ramona also visits Simeon's family to provide them with moral support.
-Simeon's aunt Miriam and her lover Pani later join Simeon's family when they are similarly banished.
+Ramona also visits to give moral support.
+Simeon's aunt Miriam and her partner Pani later join his family when they are similarly banished.

-One night while trying to repair a leak in their roof during a storm, Joshua falls to the ground and breaks his leg.
-Huria tells Simeon to get help from Tamihana; knowing his hard-hearted grandfather will not come, Simeon instead seeks help from Rupeni, who outfits Joshua with a Thomas splint.
-Joshua's injury forces Simeon and the rest of his family to seek the district's seasonal shearing contract in order to make enough money to survive, which usually goes to Tamihana's crews; this causes further friction between Joshua and Tamihana's respective families, but Joshua's family is eventually given the contract.
+One night while trying to repair their leaky roof during a storm, Joshua falls off, breaking his leg.
+Huria sends Simeon to seek Tamihana's help.
+Knowing his hard-hearted grandfather will not come, Simeon instead goes to Rupeni, who outfits Joshua with a Thomas splint.

+Joshua's injury forces Simeon and his family to seek the district's seasonal shearing contract to make enough money to survive, which usually goes to Tamihana's crews.
+This further increases friction between Joshua's and Tamihana's families, but Joshua's family eventually wins it.

-Some time later, at a local sheep-shearing competition in which Joshua, Simeon and Pani are entered in as contestants, Tamihana suddenly becomes gravely ill, and Ramona privately reveals to Simeon that Tamihana has terminal bowel cancer.
-Ramona also tells him the truth behind the Mahana-Poata rivalry; that she truly loved Rupeni and that Tamihana did not rescue her as most people believe, but actually forced himself on her, and that she, pregnant with Tamihana's child, was made by the family elders to marry him according to the traditions of the time.
-That night, on his deathbed, Tamihana reaches an understanding with his grandson, and gives him a letter hidden in a drawer; he passes away soon after.
-During Tamihana's funeral, the Poata clan, led by Rupeni, arrive unannounced.
-Before a fight can break out, Simeon stands up and reveals the contents of Tamihana's letter, which admitted his misdeed and also contained a written agreement between Tamihana and Ramona that she could return to Rupeni following his death.
-After some debate, Ramona speaks up for her grandson and confesses that she never loved Tamihana.
-The Mahanas and Poatas reconcile, and Rupeni praises Simeon for bringing peace to their two families.
+Some time later, at the local sheep-shearing competition in which Joshua, Simeon and Pani enter as contestants, Tamihana suddenly falls, and Ramona privately reveals to Simeon that he has terminal bowel cancer.
+She also divulges the truth behind the Mahana-Poata rivalry: she truly loved Rupeni but Tamihana did not rescue her, but actually raped her so she, becoming pregnant, was forced by the elders to marry him according to the prevailing traditions.

+That night, on his deathbed, Tamihana reaches an understanding with Simeon, giving him a hidden letter; he passes away soon after.
+During Tamihana's funeral, the Poata clan, led by Rupeni, arrives unannounced.

+Simeon prevents a fight from breaking out by revealing the contents of Tamihana's letter.
+In it he admits to Ramona's rape and also reveals the written agreement between Tamihana and Ramona that she could return to Rupeni following his death.
+After some debate, Ramona defends her grandson, confessing she never loved Tamihana.

+The clans reconcile, and Rupeni praises Simeon for bringing them peace.
 Rupeni and Ramona leave together, and Simeon begins dating Poppy.